ednet-dev/ednet_code_generation/README.md

 Copy the JSON representation from Model Concepts and paste it into the model.json file.

-Open dartling_gen in Dart Editor.
+Open ednet_core_gen in Dart Editor.

-Select bin/dartling_gen.dart.
+Select bin/ednet_core_gen.dart.

-Click on the right mouse button then Run bin/dartling_gen.dart.
+Click on the right mouse button then Run bin/ednet_core_gen.dart.

-dartling_gen.dart console message:
+ednet_core_gen.dart console message:
 arguments are not entered properly in Run/Manage Launches of Dart Editor

 In the Run menu open Manage Launches.

-Select the dartling_gen.dart command-line launch.
+Select the ednet_core_gen.dart command-line launch.

 In the Script arguments enter the following four arguments: